chms-raf/raf-v1/README.md

-# Robot-Assisted Feeding - raf-v2
+# Prototype Robotic Assistance Platform for Self-Feeding

 This repository houses all code related to the first robot-assisted feeding prototype system using the Baxter robot.